 Shrine Maidens Dance at Kameido Tenjin

 Was I surprised to photograph them?
 Yes, I was.
 Let me explain.
 I’ve been in Japan for more than thirty years.
 My interest in the country started in the early 1970s with a TV show, The Samurai.
-The ninjas and swords were fascinating to a young boy.
+The ninjas and swords fascinated this young boy.

-By the way, that show was more popular than The Mickey Mouse Club for a time in Australia.
-Its star, Koichi Ose got a bigger crowd to greet him than the Beatles!
+In Australia, that show was more popular than The Mickey Mouse Club, for a time.
+Its star, Koichi Ose, got a bigger crowd to greet him than the Beatles!
+Can you believe it?

-Then there was university.
-I studied contemporary Japanese history.
+University happened for me in the early 1990s.
+I studied Contemporary Japanese History.
 Learning about Japan after the Meiji Restoration was a huge eye-opener.

 I’m not the religious type.
-And that led me to miss one aspect of Japanese culture since traditional dance and Shinto go hand in hand.
+That led me to miss one aspect of Japanese culture since traditional dance and Shinto go hand in hand.
 So I am on shaky ground writing this article.
 Anyway, what led me to photograph shrine maidens performing at a Wisteria Festival?

 When I went to Kameido Tenjin, the Wisteria Festival had just started.
 Few flowers had bloomed.
 I needed photos.
 But walking around led me to a crowd at the Kagura-den.

 I joined them.
-Luckily, a position was open directly in front of the stage.
+Luckily, a position opened in front of the stage.
 By the end of the afternoon, I was glad I witnessed the performance.
 The lighting could have been better, but for a first effort, I got good photos.

 What are shrine maidens?